PySCo: A fast Particle-Mesh $N$-body code for modified gravity simulations in Python: Methods

 From there, the goal is to estimate $v_h$ to find $u_h$.
 We use numerical methods to find the approximate solution $\tilde{v}_h$ by solving

 using Gauss-Seidel.
 The updated approximation for the field is

-The issue is that the approximate operator $\mathcal{L}_h$ is usually local and finite-difference based, for which long-range perturbations are slowly propagating and therefore very inefficient computationally-wise.
-The multigrid solution to this issue is to solve the error on coarser meshes to speed-up the propagation of long-range modes.
-First, we use the \emph{restriction} operator $\mathcal{R}$ which interpolates from fine to coarse grid
+The issue is that the approximate operator $\mathcal{L}_h$ is usually local and finite-difference based, for which long-range perturbations are slowly propagating and therefore very inefficient computationally.
+The multigrid solution to this issue is to solve the error on coarser meshes to speed up the propagation of long-range modes.
+First, we use the `restriction' operator $\mathcal{R}$ which interpolates from fine to coarse grid

 where $H = 2h$ is the grid size of the coarse mesh.
 We then solve Eq.~\eqref{eq:multigrid_error_equation} on the coarser grid to infer $\tilde{v}_H$ as